Detectability of post-Newtonian classical and quantum gravity via quantum clock interferometry: Analysis based on Quantum Equivalence Principle

 \subsection{Test of Quantum Equivalence Principle in Interferometric Visibility Experiment}

 \lsec{TQEP}

-An experimental test of the quantum equivalence principle in interferometric visibility setup has been proposed in \cite{zych2017quantum,rosi2017quantum,zych2018quantum} for the case of homogeneous gravitational field.
-Based on the test theory represented by the Routhian \req{routhEP2}, it was shown there that the violation of quantum equivalence principle could be detected as a change of the visibility in the interference pattern.
+An experimental test of the QEP in interferometric visibility setup has been proposed in \cite{zych2017quantum,rosi2017quantum,zych2018quantum} for the case of homogeneous gravitational field.
+Based on the test theory represented by the Newtonian Routhian \req{routhEP2}, it was shown there that the violation of QEP could be detected as a change of the visibility in the interference pattern.
 We here extend this model to the case of inhomogeneous nonstatic stationary spacetime.